 The pressure profiles are defined by a set of tables within the unit.
 The tables can be entered manually during installation.
 Pegasus 2 can also communicate with a central server that is used to store its measurement data.
 The server can be configured to analyse the effectiveness of the Pegasus 2 pressure control and (if required) remotely update the unit's pressure profiles.
+(This is achieved via PressView web software).

-The system also offers a fail-safe mode, where it can operate the PRV at a fixed outlet pressure when certain fault conditions occur (e.g. detection of a sensor failure).
+The system also offers a fail-safe mode, where it can operate the PRV at a fixed outlet pressure when certain fault conditions occur (e.g., detection of a sensor failure).